Balloon Dog (Blue)

 Did you get a balloon?

-[Normal tone, back in the room, reminiscing over] You know you couldn’t pop this giant balloon - even if you wanted to.
+You know you couldn’t pop this giant balloon - even if you wanted to.

 This sculpture is actually made of heavy stainless steel.
 It’s called Balloon Dog and it’s by Jeff Koons.
 Jeff wanted us to remember the joys of having a birthday party, so in 1994 he began a series of work called Celebration.